theseniordads/stfloormat/README.md

   * `SYSPAL.DAT`, a binary which contains the system default colour pallette. for ST Lo-res.
 * `INCLUDES` - Various macro and helpers code.
+* `OLD` - Original version of the demo before retrofitting to be a Senior Dads demo.
+Note that the source code is *not* VASM compatible, and must be compiled in Devpac 3 on an Atari system.
 * `SOUND` - `.THK` files are chip tune music.
   * `SENIOR.THK` - introductory fanfare.
   * `POPCORN.THK` - main music: a "version" of "Popcorn".